vcam.htm

 11X14 FOLMER & SCHWING

-Beautiful Mahogany finish, as well made, if not better, as any of the wooden cameras.
-Similar to a skyscraper camera with extra tall bellows that allow 4.5" lensboard rise--w/o the bellows even moving!
+Beautiful Mahogany finish, as well made, if not better than any of the wooden cameras.
+Skyscraper design with extra tall bellows that allow 4.5" lensboard rise--w/o the bellows even moving!
 Rear swing and tilt.
 Great wideangle architectural camera.
 Also good portrait camera.
 The 8X8" lensboard will allow very large lenses like the 405mm Kodak Portrait lens to be used.
 27" hinged rail, composed of 6" section and 21" section, designed to fold up with the camera in the most compact way possible.
 Weighs 20-21#.
 6.5X18X22" folded.
 New bellows of the highest quality.
-Unique ground glass has 32 clear circles that allow focusing on the aerial image.
-These 32 clear circles are at the corners of the various formats smaller than 11X14 for determining if you can see the full circular diaphragm of the lens on the camera, in order to determine if the lens covers those formats fully.
-I can supply the camera with a plain GG if you prefer, or with both.
-The last photo shows the camera with an 11X14 S&S holder inserted into the camera.
-I have also used Fidelity and other filmholders in this camera.
-Virtually any modern standard size 11X14 filmholder should fit into this camera.
-Ex+/Mint-, $2400 Accessories listed below.
+Ex+/Mint-, $OLD.
+Accessories listed below.
+I will leave this up for your information.

 CASE for 11X14 F&S, made for Hinelight (on my lighting equipment list), perfect size for the camera, thin tough hard fibre case, interior partition will have to be removed, $250, consider buying a Hinelight @ $450 or $500 to get the case.